rushatdixit/damArea/README.md

 damArea rate-status
 damArea rate-status --watch  # Live-updating 10s dashboard
 ```
-*(Note: the pipeline worker pool also automatically throttles itself if this remaining limit drops below 20 requests)*
+*(Note: the pipeline worker pool automatically throttles itself if this remaining limit drops below 20 requests.
+It also gracefully intercepts and handles Sentinel Hub 500-level service outages without crashing.)*

 ### 5. Configuration Auditor (`config`)
 Tired of hunting through `.env`, `constants.py`, and hardcoded files?
 This prints a unified table of the active pipeline configuration.